 The boys were recently introduced to Autumn, another orphaned bobcat from Minnesota, in hopes they’d create a new family together.
-Autumn lost the only family she knew when her brother was hit and killed by a car, and then her mother was killed when she tried to help Autumn’s sibling.
+Autumn lost the only family he knew when his sibling was hit and killed by a car, and then his mother was killed when she tried to help Autumn’s sibling.

 Won’t you consider helping rescue wild cats in need by donating today?